Yukon Harbor orca capture operation: Southern residents hunted

 At the start of 1967, Ted Griffin, director of the Seattle Public Aquarium on Pier 56, began actively searching for a replacement for Namu, who had died the previous July.
 He said, "The hottest area for killer whales at present would be the channel between Possession Point [on Whidbey Island] and Point No Point," and he asked people around Puget Sound to phone him collect when they sighted them.
-Throughout January, he "received dozens of phone calls" about a group of (southern resident) orcas there "living on the big blackmouth."
+Throughout January, he "received dozens of phone calls" about a group of southern resident orcas there "living on the big blackmouth."

-On Saturday January 28, a call to the Seattle Times from a woman who spotted the whales between nearby West Seattle and Vashon Island set off a hunt by Griffin's party.
-They picked up the whales off Point Robinson in the afternoon, and followed them all night, but on the Sunday, in a winter storm with 70 mile-an-hour (113 kph) gusts, they lost them.
+On Saturday January 28, a call to The Seattle Times from a woman who spotted the orcas between nearby West Seattle and Vashon Island set off a hunt by Griffin's party.
+They picked up the orcas off Point Robinson in the afternoon, and followed them all night, but on the Sunday, in a winter storm with 70 mile-an-hour (113 kph) gusts, they lost them.
 On Monday morning, "they received a call from the Fauntleroy Ferry Terminal that the whales had been sighted again."
 They "went after them," then definitively lost them near the Agate Pass Bridge.

-Yukon Harbor
+Yukon Harbor capture

 The trap

-Ted Griffin had lost track of the southern resident killer whales in January, but on February 14 he was notified "by the Coast Guard that killer whales had been spotted at Port Angeles, Washington, headed" towards Puget Sound.
+Ted Griffin had lost track of the southern resident orcas in January, but on February 14 he was notified "by the Coast Guard that killer whales had been spotted at Port Angeles, Washington, headed" towards Puget Sound.
 When they were sighted there on the 15th, he boarded a helicopter, carrying the Greener harpoon rifle with buoys attached to the line.

 "Griffin's opportunity came when a female and her calf surfaced beneath the helicopter, prompting an adult male to push them back underwater.
 'Did you see that?'
 Griffin yelled to the pilot.
 'He's protecting them!'
 The aquarium owner then fired his harpoon into the bull's right flank."
 In the following hours, his team on the water "used the three trailing buoys to track the pod."